-(44) Object agreement, object drop, and secondary predication Object agreement allows for object drop and modification of the dropped object by a secondary predicate.
+(45) Object agreement, object drop, and secondary predication

+Object agreement allows for object drop and modification of the dropped object by a secondary predicate.
 (Bárány 2015b: 117)

-As demonstrated by Bárány, not only 3rd person, but also 1st and 2nd person object pronouns can be dropped in Hungarian, and not only 3rd person, but also 1st and 2nd person object pronouns can function as subjects of secondary predicates, e.g.:
+As demonstrated by Bárány, not only 3rd person, but also 1st and 2nd person object pro's can be dropped in Hungarian, and not only 3rd person, but also 1st and 2nd person object pro's can function as subjects of secondary predicates, e.g.:

-(45) Lát-ott pro részegen.

-see-PAST.3SG pro drunk

-'(S)he saw me/you drunk.'
+(46) Lát-ott pro részegen. see-PAST.3SG pro drunk '(S)he saw me/you drunk.'

-However, the assumption in (44) leads to a contradiction.
+However, the assumption in (45) leads to a contradiction.
 Bárány claims that indefinite 3rd person objects have no person feature, and cannot enter Agree with v.
-Nevertheless, they can be represented by a silent pro, which can be modified by a secondary predicate - especially if the referent is inanimate (46), but often also when it is animate (47):
+In fact, they can be represented by a silent pro, which can be modified by a secondary predicate - especially if the referent is inanimate (47), but marginally also when it is animate (48):

-(46) "Van sör az autó-ban.
-Kérsz pro?"
+'''

 is beer the car-in want-2SG

 'There is beer in the car.
 Do you want any?'

-"Nem kérek pro. / Meleg-en nem kérek pro." not want warm-ADV not want 'I don't want any. / I don't want any warm.'
+"Nem kérek pro. / Meleg-en nem kérek pro."

+not want warm-ADV not want

+'I don't want any. / I don't want any warm.'

+'''

+(48) "Jelentkeztek okos doktoranduszok?"

-(47) "Jelentkeztek okos doktoranduszok."applied bright PhD-students'Bright PhD students applied.'
+applied bright PhD-students 'Have bright PhD students applied?'

-"Csak ajánlólevél-lel vesz-ünk fel pro." only letter.of.recommendation-with take-1PL on 'We only admit anybody with a letter of recommendation.'
+?"Igen.
+De csak ajánlólevél-lel vesz-ünk fel pro."

+yes but only letter.of.recommendation-with take-1PL on

+'Yes.
+But we only admit anybody with a letter of recommendation.'

-Bárány's (2015b) theory treats verbal agreement morphemes of both the subjective and the objective conjugation as simple suffixes, whose distribution is determined by spell-out rules often subject to impoverishment (underspecification).
-This framework can handle apparently idiosyncratic cases like those in (43)-(44) easily, even if not in a principled manner (the impoverishment rules assumed bleed the insertion of the form showing subject agreement when first and second person singular subjects have plural objects in the same person).11
+Bárány's (2015b) theory treats verbal agreement morphemes of both the subjective and the objective conjugation as simple suffixes, whose distribution is determined by spell-out rules often subject to impoverishment.
+This framework can handle apparently idiosyncratic cases like those in (43)-(44), even though not in a principled manner (the impoverishment rules assumed bleed the insertion of the form showing subject agreement when first and second person singular subjects have plural objects in the same person).11

-An insurmountable problem for any version of the Cyclic/Multiple Agree theory is the fact that in Eastern Mansi, not only 1st and 2nd person objects are subject to the Person-Case Constraint, but also objects anchored to a 1st or 2nd person possessor, as illustrated by (32) rewritten here as (48):
+An insurmountable problem for any version of the Cyclic/Multiple Agree theory is the fact that in Eastern Mansi, not only 1st and 2nd person objects are subject to the Person-Case Constraint, but also objects anchored to a 1st or 2nd person possessor, as illustrated by (30) rewritten here as (49):

-(48) Ääk-øn komøly woåxtl-øs-løn!

-uncle-2SG how leave-PAST-OBJ.2SG

-'How could you leave your uncle!'
+(49) Ääk-øn komøly woåxtl-øs-løn!
+(Eastern Mansi) uncle-2SG how leave-PAST-OBJ.2SG 'How could you leave your uncle!'